msbrogli/cpython/Doc/SANDBOX_USAGE_GUIDE.md

 ### What Gets Counted

-Each `SANDBOX_COUNT` opcode increments the `scope_operation_count` counter.
+Each `SANDBOX_COUNT` opcode increments the `operation_count` counter.
 The compiler emits one opcode per AST node for:

 **Counted Statements:**
 - `Assign`, `AugAssign`, `Delete`